 And he was dead.
 Because of the extraterrestrials these men served.

-While blood from the mayor and his underlings poured on the floor, Marie strode around the table to the mayor, pulled the star badge from his discarded pants, and pinned it to her bodice.
+While blood from the mayor and his underlings poured on the floor, Penelope strode around the table to the mayor, pulled the star badge from his discarded pants, and pinned it to her bodice.

 Good.
 While it seemed like nothing more than a tin badge, as any sheriff might wear, the Kla’arkians handed such trifles to whomever they deemed worthy of leading a slave camp.
 If someone managed to wrest the badge from an existing mayor, by definition, that person was worthier.

-She nodded.
+Penelope nodded.
 “I will do what I can to keep this godforsaken hellhole a livable bastion of humanity.”

 That was all I could ask.